na-na-hi/renget/archive/LiminalCrossroads1.md

 *An irritatingly high-pitched sound blared out to the tune of a [cheesy melody](https://www.youtube.com/watch?v=_m0bI82Rz_k).*

 *"Heh...
-Gill, you ever gonna get tired of being such an annoying little spic?", a similar-looking child answered to the noise.*
+Gill, you ever gonna get tired of being such an annoying little spic?" a similar-looking child answered to the noise.*

 *September's gentle overcast weather was yet to deny its pale light on a nearby scrapyard after schooltime.
 One amongst countless quaint towns littering the landscape of America, their neighborhood was modest but far from an uncomfortable place to live for a pair of kids their age.
 The usual boring grassy expanses rustled from the gray autumn winds, heralding the end of a summer that had finished all-too-soon.*

 *"Last I checked we had the same mom, moron.
-Ni que te atrevieras a joderla así también en casa, o no?", the longer-haired boy replied cheekily after taking the silver kazoo off his mouth.
+Ni que te atrevieras a joderla así también en casa, o no?" the longer-haired boy replied cheekily after taking the silver kazoo off his mouth.
 The speed at which the youth uttered those last words would've rendered the already-slurred sentence completely unintelligible to the average English speaker.*

 *Perhaps not all was well for the fraternal twins.
-Though fair-skinned, rural America was harsh on kids who could barely keep their accent from resurfacing in a mostly-white public school.
+Though fair-skinned, rural America was harsh on kids who could barely keep their hispanic accent from resurfacing in a mostly-white public school.
 It wasn't a huge issue, though—Bill made sure of it after getting in trouble for being a tad too rowdy with another boy at lunchtime.
 No one but him had the privilege of getting away with disrespecting his younger sibling, after all.
 Gill would likely protest to being called 'the younger one', but he couldn't find it in his heart to care in the slightest.*

 *"You're asking for it, you know that?
-I can't cover for you if you keep acting like a spic-"*
+I can't cover for you if you keep acting like a spic—"*

 *The loud silver instrument proceeded to interrupt the sibling with its tooting, having no proper retort.
 As Gill played it, he sprinted towards the improvised playground at a brisk pace.*

-*"Stop with your meme song already!", the other boy complained as he chased after him.*
+*"Stop with your meme song already!" the other boy complained as he chased after him.*

 *Life couldn't be easier for the siblings who wasted their days away on sports and pirated videogames.
 Not even the looming expectations of middle school got in the way of it, that's for sure.*

 *The "scrapyard" near the school was as humble as could be: an old carcass, several parts of an abandoned chassis strewn about and many tires were among the things the local crowd of kids used to play around with, usually the younger ones.
 Most children tended to outgrow the place quite quickly, however, and the small playground was deserted most of the time.
 That day was no different: only the faint rumbling of cars in the distance was the one thing keeping the siblings company.
 Why Gill decided to bring him here was still a mystery, Bill wondered.*

 *"Aight!
-Now that we're here...", Gill announces, turning around and reaching for something in his pocket.
+Now that we're here..."
+Gill announces, turning around and reaching for something in his pocket.
 Once he found what he was looking for, he made sure to make a show of it in his hand.*

 *Good thing their mother was nowhere to be seen.
 Or any adult, for that matter.*

 "Firecrackers!
-Where'd he get those?!"*, thought Bill as he observed the multiple strings bearing an array of small red explosives.
+Where'd he get those?!"* Bill thought as he observed the multiple strings bearing an array of small red explosives.
 "You didn't..."*

 *"I did!
-'Borrowed' them from Dylan, he saw that one coming for messing with us", the boy explained with a smug smirk.
+'Borrowed' them from Dylan, he saw that one coming for messing with us," the boy explained with a smug smirk.
 "We can use some of these for New Year's..."*

 *Bill let out a chuckle, closing in with intrigue.
 "Lemme see, lemme see!
 You also got his lighter, didn't you?
 I'll set one of them off-"*